zar-moethu/global-education-systems-python/README.md

 **Note:**
 Other decomposed KOF indicators (e.g. KOFGIdf, KOFTrGIdj, etc.) exist in the full dataset but are not used in this study for simplicity and relevance.
 This project focuses on understanding how globalisation and higher education metrics relate to inbound student mobility and university rankings.

+### Data Cleaning and Preparation
+- Checked for missing values across selected features/variables
+- Selected features/variables based on the defined data dictionary.
+- Removed rows with missing values to ensure data integrity for clustering
+- Standardised all numerical features using StandardScaler to ensure equal contribution during clustering.